 Parking at Sewerby Hall and Gardens is free for visitors.

 Electric Vehicle (EV) charging points are available in the car park, next to the bin store, on a first come, first served basis.
 Visitors can operate the EV charger using the MER app on their smartphone.
-The charger is free to use by registered users.
+Charges apply.
 The MER app is free to download on the App Store and Google Play.

 Accessible parking bays are available next to the EV charge points.
 Find out more about accessibility at Sewerby Hall and Gardens.